Fuseteam/docs.ubports.com/contribute/documentation.rst

 Current TODOs
 -------------

 This section lists the TODOs that have been included in this documentation.
-If you know how to fix one, please send us a Merge Request to make it better!
+If you know how to fix one, please send us a merge request to make it better!

 To create a todo, add this markup to your page::